JetBrains/intellij-platform-plugin-template/README.md

 ## Testing

-[Testing plugins][docs:testing-plugins] is an essential part of the plugin development for the IntelliJ-based IDEs to make sure that everything works as expected between IDE releases and plugin refactorings.
+[Testing plugins][docs:testing-plugins] is an essential part of the plugin development to make sure that everything works as expected between IDE releases and plugin refactorings.
 The IntelliJ Platform Plugin Template project provides integration of two testing approaches – functional and UI tests.

 ### Functional tests